SIC-POVMs and Compatibility among Quantum States: Additional Properties of the Hesse SIC and Associated MUB

+take a particularly simple form.
 Note that if all three indices are equal, then $\tr(\Pi_j \Pi_k \Pi_l)$ reduces to $\tr(\Pi_j)$, which is unity.
-Likewise, if two of the three indices are equal, then the value of the triple product follows from the definition of a SIC, (\ref{eq:sic-trace}).
+Likewise, if two of the three indices are equal, then the value of the triple product follows from the definition of a SIC, Eq.~(\ref{eq:sic-trace}).
 The nontrivial case is when all three indices differ.

 All known SICs have a \emph{group covariance} property: they can be generated by starting with a single vector (the so-called ``fiducial''), and applying the elements of a group to that vector to create all the others.
 In all cases but one, that group is the \emph{Weyl--Heisenberg group}~\cite{Zhu2014}, which is defined from the two generators